GeoNumTP/GeoNum2017/TP2/README.md

 otherwise, the C1 quadratic spline is used.

 ### ToDo
-1. Implement the computation C1 quadratic interpolating Bézier spline for a given sequence of datapoints (`ComputeSplineC1`).
-Evaluate and visualise the spline for all datasets and various sampling densities.
+1. Implement the computation of control points of a quadratic interpolating Bézier spline for a given sequence of points $\mathbf p_i$ (function `ComputeSplineC1`).
+Evaluate and visualise splines the available datasets.
+2. Try changing the position of $\mathbf b_1^0$.
+What happens?
-1. Implement the computation C2 cubic interpolating Bézier spline for a given sequence of datapoints (`ComputeSplineC2`).
-Evaluate and visualise the spline for all datasets and various sampling densities.
+1. Implement the computation of control points of a cubic interpolating Bézier spline for a given sequence of points $\mathbf p_i$ (function `ComputeSplineC2`).
+Evaluate and visualise splines the available datasets.
+2. Compare the results with C1 splines.